nopnop2002/esp-idf-mdns/README.md

 The official repository comes with example code, but it's a bit confusing.
-There are two methods for name resolution using mDNS.
+There are two methods for IP address resolution using mDNS.
-- Name resolution by host name
+- IP address resolution by host name
-- Name resolution by service name
+- IP address resolution by service name

 This is a quick example of each.